The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Try for FREE

-5. Hide your IP with proxy services
+5. Hide Your IP with Proxy Services

 You should never expose your real IP when performing scraping.
-This is one of the most basic web scraping best practices.
+That is one of the most basic web scraping best practices.
 The reason is that you don't want anti-scraping systems to block your real IP.

 Keep in mind that premium proxy services also offer IP rotation.
-This allows your scraper to make requests with ever-changing IPs, making IP banning more difficult.
+That allows your scraper to make requests with ever-changing IPs, making IP banning more difficult.
 Note that ZenRows offers an excellent premium proxy service.

 Learn more on how to rotate proxies in Python.

-7. Watch out for honeypots
+7. Watch Out for Honeypots

-Similarly, the anti-bot system blocks requests from IPs that clicked on honeypot links.
+Similarly, the anti-bot system blocks requests from IPs that click on honeypot links.
 In this case, one of the best practices for web scraping is to avoid following hidden links when crawling a website.

 One of the most effective web scraping best practices is to cache all HTTP requests and responses performed by your scraper.
 For example, you can store this information in a database or log file.